matumot/xafs-schema/README_python.md

-            "[instrument.monochromator.detail.groove_density] None is not of type 'number'", "[instrument.monochromator.detail.groove_depth] None is not of type 'number'", "[instrument.monochromator.detail.groove_deviation_angle] None is not of type 'number'", "[measurement.I0.ammeters.gain] '10^6' is not of type 'number'", "[measurement.detector.0.processing_lines.0.conversion_factor.value] '1e8' is not of type 'number'", "[measurement.detector.0.processing_lines.0.processors.0.gain.value] '1e6' is not of type 'number'", "[measurement.detector.0.processing_lines.0.processors.0.time_constant.value] '1e-3' is not of type 'number'", "[measurement.detector.0.processing_lines.0.processors.1.gain.value] '1e8' is not of type 'number'", "[measurement.section.blocks.block.0.dwell_time] None is not of type 'number'", "[measurement.tune.tune_energy] None is not of type 'number'", "[sample.shape.size.value] '2-5' is not of type 'number'"
+            "[instrument.monochromator.detail.groove_density] None is not of type 'number'", "[instrument.monochromator.detail.groove_depth] None is not of type 'number'", "[instrument.monochromator.detail.groove_deviation_angle] None is not of type 'number'", "[measurement.section.blocks.block.0.dwell_time] None is not of type 'number'", "[measurement.tune.tune_energy] None is not of type 'number'", "[sample.shape.size.value] '2-5' is not of type 'number'"